nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab3/edX-DEV212x-Lab3.md

 ### Tasks Overview: ###

-**1. Import Source Code into your VSTS Account:** In this step, you will connect your own Visual Studio Team Services account, download the PartsUnlimited source code, and then push it to your own Visual Studio Team Services account.
-There are two approaches to doing this.
-1) Use the Git command line, or 2) Use Visual Studio.
-The Git command line is the cleanest and easiest approach, but it does require some familiarity with the Git command line (hopefully learned from Lab 2).
+**1. Import Source Code into your VSTS Account:** In this step, you will import from GitHub into your own Visual Studio Team Services account.

 **2. Create Continuous Integration Build:** In this step, you will create a build definition that will be triggered every time a commit is pushed to your repository in Visual Studio Team Services.